reiver/go-cli/README.md

 // ...

-// This handler will run with this program is called with with sub-command argument “banana”:
+// This handler will run with this program is called with with sub-command argument “cherry”:
 //
 //	myprogram banana
 //